sdan/vlite/README.md

 VLite is a vector database built for agents, ChatGPT Plugins, and other AI apps that need a fast and simple database to store vectors.

+I built it to support the millions of embeddings I generate , index, and sort with [ChatWith+ ChatGPT Plugins](https://plugins.sdan.io/) which run for millions of users.
+Most vector databases either repeatedly crashed on a daily basis or was too expensive for the throughput I was putting through.

 It uses Apple's Metal Performance Shaders via Pytorch to accelerate vector loading and uses CPU threading to accelerate vector queries to reduce time spent copying vectors from the GPU(MPS) to the CPU.

-I made this because I needed a vector db that was easy to use and be able to handle reading/writing millions of embeddings a day and the only good alternatives that ran locally crashed constantly and were slow.

 ### easter egg